Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/RadioButton.md

     root.Add(utilityRadioButton);
     ```

-Following output is generated when a radio button is created by using style:
+Following output is generated when a radio button is created using style:

 ![RadioButton2](./media/RadioButton2.png)